 There is another type of intercountry adoption that is not included in this collection because it is not the responsibility of the community services departments.
 These are adoptions by Australian citizens or permanent residents who have lived overseas for 12 months or more and have adopted a child through an overseas agency.
 In such cases, the prospective adoptive parents are required to prove that they were not living overseas for the purpose of bypassing the legal requirements for the entry of adopted children into Australia, and that they have lawfully acquired full and parental rights in adopting the child.
-In 1998-99, there were 113 of these adoptions; in 1997-98 there were 124; and 153 in 1996-97 (Department of Immigration and Multicultural Affairs, pers. comm.
-14 September 1999).
-For a full list of visas issued to children for the purposes of adoption see Table A4.4.
+In 1999-00, the exact number of these adoptions was not available.
+However, there were at least 75 of these adoptions (Department of Immigration and Multicultural Affairs, pers. comm.
+12 September 2000).
+The numbers of these adoptions was 153 in 1996-97 and fell to 124 in 1997-98 and 113 in 1998-99 (AIHW 2000).